metrorailings/OwlBlog/content/posts/2021-playoff-anaylsis-update.md

 headline = "2021 Playoff Analysis Update"

 +++
-So I need to make some updates
+So I need to make some updates to some of the grades I gave out to some teams now that wild card weekend is over.

+***